 WeScreenplay Short Script LabSubscribe

-Top scripts are considered by our incredible industry and Oscar-nominated jury of short film creators, executives, and supporters.
-Our jury includes:
+Top scripts are considered by our incredible industry jury that includes:

 2023 Winners on Coverfly